 There is a discussion that a bacterial overgrowth of an anaerobe called Clostridium in the intestines of ferrets can produce enough gas to perpetuate bloat and subsequently GDV but that isn't the only way it can happen.
 By gulping air a stomach can fill with air, become distended, and then twist as well.

-It is also known that a diet high in carbohydrates can increase the likelihood of bloat along with a 24 hour fast prior to allowing your ferret to overeat and is noted more commonly in weaning ferrets.
+It is also known that a diet high in carbohydrates can increase the likelihood of bloat along with a 24-hour fast prior to allowing your ferret to overeat.
+It is also more commonly found in weaning ferrets.

 How Bloat or GDV Is Treated

 Ferrets that have bloat or GDV need immediate treatment.
-Your exotics veterinarian will first take radiographs (x-rays) of your ferret to confirm the bloat and to see if the stomach has twisted.
-If the stomach is bloated your vet will most likely decompress it by using a large-gauge needle and inserting it directly into the stomach through the side of your ferret's abdomen.
+Your exotics veterinarian will first take radiographs (X-rays) of your ferret to confirm the bloat and to see if the stomach has twisted.
+If the stomach is bloated, your vet will most likely decompress it by using a large-gauge needle and inserting it directly into the stomach through the side of your ferret's abdomen.
 This will allow the gas to escape, releasing the pressure in the stomach.
-He may also try passing a tube down your ferret's esophagus to allow the gas to escape that way.
+The vet may also try passing a tube down your ferret's esophagus to allow the gas to escape that way.

 How to Know If a Ferret Has GDV

-If your ferret is suddenly lethargic and his abdomen seems enlarged he may have bloat or GDV.
+If your ferret is suddenly lethargic and its abdomen seems enlarged, it may have bloat or GDV.
 GDV can also cause a change in gum color, an increased heart rate, shock, and difficulty breathing.
-If you suspect your ferret has bloated do not wait to get him treatment.
+If you suspect your ferret has bloat, do not wait to get it treatment.

 How to Prevent Bloat and GDV

-You can do your best to prevent bloat and GDV by feeding a high protein, grain free kibble (such as EVO) or a whole prey diet like chicks.
-You can also make sure your ferret is eating throughout the day and not having food withheld from him for extended periods of time.
+You can do your best to prevent bloat and GDV by feeding a high protein, grain-free kibble (such as EVO) or a whole prey diet such as chicks.
+You can also make sure your ferret is eating throughout the day and not having food withheld from it for extended periods of time.